stamourv/recipes/spaghetti-sauce.md

 ## Notes

 * Makes enough for two full lasagnas.
 * Freezes really well.
-* Could add mushrooms, or carrots.
+Always worth having in the freezer.
 * Can also put the raw meat in the pot, at the same time as the tomatoes and everything, rather than browning it first.
 Just be sure to stir a lot to avoid clumps.

+## Variants

+* Can add mushrooms, or carrots.

 ## Source